Random-Cluster Dynamics in $\mathbb{Z}^2$: Mixing time upper bound in the sub-critical regime

 In this section we prove our main result:~the upper bound for the mixing time in Theorem \ref{thm:mainintro} for $p < p_c(q)$.
 We state two theorems whose combination establishes the desired upper bound for $p < p_c(q)$.
 In Theorem \ref{thm:crude-bound} we show that spatial mixing for the class of side-homogeneous boundary conditions, as established in Section \ref{section:boundary-conditions}, implies a bound of $O(n^2\log n(\log\log n)^2)$ for the mixing time of the Glauber dynamics on $\LL = (\LL_n,E_n)$, for any $n$ and any side-homogeneous boundary condition.
 The proof is inductive and makes crucial use of property (P2) of side-homogeneous boundary conditions, which ensures that for any $e \in E_n$ and $r \ge 1$, the boundary condition induced in $B(e,r)$ by the events $\{E^c=1\}$ or $\{E^c=0\}$ is also side-homogeneous.

-In Theorem \ref{thm:boosting} we show that a sufficiently good upper bound---in fact $O\left(n^{2.25}/\log n\right)$ suffices---on the mixing time of the Glauber dynamics can be bootstrapped to the desired upper bound of $O(n^2\log n)$.
+In Theorem \ref{thm:boosting} we show that a sufficiently good upper bound on the mixing time of the Glauber dynamics---in fact $O\left(n^{2.25}/\log n\right)$ suffices---can be bootstrapped to the desired upper bound of $O(n^2\log n)$.
 The proof of Theorem \ref{thm:boosting} crucially uses the bounds on the speed of propagation of disagreements from Section \ref{section:propagation}.
 Our proofs are inspired by those in the spin systems literature, in particular those in \cite{DSVW,Mart,MS}.

 \begin{thm} Let $p < p_c(q)$, $q \ge 1$ and let $\eta$ be a side-homogeneous boundary condition for $\LL = (\LL_n,E_n)$.
 There exists a fixed constant $C>0$ such that for all $n$, the mixing time of the Glauber dynamics in $\LL$ is at most $T(m) = C m \log m (\log \log m)^2$, where $m := |E_n| = \Theta(n^2)$. \end{thm}